 - 11. (1) In line with the iterative process of impact assessment and risk profiling, a holder must annually review and update the template, spreadsheet, plans, report and calculation contemplated in regulation 7 or 8 with a view to re-assessing-

 - (a) the environmental impacts;

 - (b) closure objectives; and

-- (c) sustainable end state of land;
+- (c) sustainable end state;

-- (i) the appropriateness of the mitigation and rehabilitation measures; - (ii) the acceptability of the risks; and - (iii) the adequacy of the financial provision. - (2) The review and update contemplated in subregulation (1) - (a) must be finalised no later than the financial year end of the holder; and - (b) may be undertaken by internal specialists. - (3) A holder must, on completion of the actions contemplated in subregulation (1) and no later than the financial year end of the holder, confirm or adjust the financial provision calculation according to the findings of the review and update of the template, spreadsheet, plans and report and the recalculation of the financial provisioning.
+- (i) the appropriateness of the mitigation and rehabilitation measures; - (ii) the acceptability of the risks; and - (iii) the adequacy of the financial provision. - (2) The review and update contemplated in subregulation (1) - (a) must be finalised no later than 6 weeks from the holder's financial year end directly following the review year; and - (b) may be undertaken by internal specialists. - (3) A holder must, on completion of the actions contemplated in subregulation (1) and no later than the 6 week period contemplated in subregulation (2)(a) after the holder's financial year end of the review year, confirm or adjust the financial provision calculation according to the findings of the review and update of the template, spreadsheet, plans and report and the recalculation of the financial provisioning.

-- No. 45058 69 - (4) Within 60 days of confirming or adjusting the financial provisioning calculations contemplated in subregulation (3), a holder must- - (a) set aside the adjusted financial provision, if not confirmed, in line with the findings of the review, update and recalculation; and - (b) submit for approval by the Minister- - (i) the revised template and spreadsheet contemplated in regulation 7 or the revised plans and reports contemplated in regulation 8; and - (ii) confirmation of the adequacy of the reviewed or the adjusted financial provision; and - (c) submit to the Minister for information the proof of payment of the adjusted financial provision or the amended guarantee.
+- (4) Within 90 days of confirming or adjusting the financial provisioning calculations contemplated in subregulation (3), a holder must- - (a) set aside the adjusted financial provision, if not confirmed, in line with the findings of the review, update and recalculation; and - (b) submit for approval by the Minister- - (i) the revised template and spreadsheet contemplated in regulation 7 or the revised plans and reports contemplated in regulation 8; and - (ii) confirmation of the adequacy of the reviewed or the adjusted financial provision; and - (c) submit to the Minister for information the proof of payment of the adjusted financial provision or the replaced guarantee.